Philip-Leftwich/physalia-stats-intro/docs/20-writing-functions.md

 </div></div></div>

-**Question 4.**  Recode values of a datase. tFor example, if you have a survey of age data, you may want to convert any crazy values (like anything below 0 or above 100) to NA.
+**Question 4.**  Recode values of a datase.
+For example, if you have a survey of age data, you may want to convert any crazy values (like anything below 0 or above 100) to NA.
 Write a function called recode.integer() with 3 arguments: x, lb, and ub.
 We’ll assume that x is a numeric vector.
 The function should look at the values of x, convert any values below lb and above ub to NA, and then return the resulting vector.
 Here is the function in action:

 Some hints: there are multiple ways to solve this.